-By depositing money into an account linked to the borrower's mortgage a family member's savings can be offset against the mortgage, making repayments more manageable.
-Typically though, the borrower will need at least a 5% deposit of their own.
+By depositing money into an account linked to the borrower's mortgage, a family member's savings can be offset against the mortgage, making repayments more manageable.
+Typically, though, the borrower will need a deposit of at least 5% of their own.

 There are instances where the borrower won't need to put down any deposit, but this should be approached with caution.

 Once a sufficient period of time has elapsed, or enough of the mortgage has been repaid, the family member will then get their money returned in full, and often with interest.
-The downside is that this could take many years.
+The downside is that this could take a lot of years.

 If you're a parent thinking of helping your child buy their first home, there are a few steps you should consider before rushing in and offering financial help.